There are a lot of questions about Medicare Advantage Plans, commonly referred to as Part C, what they cover, and how much they can cost.

 Each plan puts a limit on your yearly out-of-pocket.
 Once you have reached this limit, the plan pays 100% of any costs you incur for the remainder of the year.

-These out of pockets limit change every year.
+These out-of-pocket cost limits change every year.

 Pay attention to the literature your company sends.
 Benefits may change from one year to the next.

 Let’s use an example to show out-of-pocket costs on Part C: